THE AUSTRIAN HEALTH LITERACY ALLIANCE

 - Establish monitoring and reporting, and ensure transparency and quality

-The structure of the platform
+The structure of the alliance

 A “core team” was established as a strategic decision-making body and consists of members of the federal government, federal states, social security institutions and HiAP partners.
 The Austrian Federal Ministry of Labor, Social Affairs, Health and Consumer Protection acts as chair of the core team.